Obedjs/obedjs-docs/docs/_coverpage.md

 # obedjs <small>1.0.0</small>

-> A lightweight framework built on top of Express.js for rapidly developing APIs with Node.js and Express.js.
+> A TypeScript-Powered Framework Built on Express.js for Scalable and Robust Applications.

- ⚡️ Simple, lightweight, fast, and intuitive.
+ ⚡️ TypeScript-powered, robust, and fast.

 [GitHub](https://github.com/gaiyadev/obedjs)